TheAliLab/My-Projects/README.md

 1- Data-Structers Project:  Matching DNA pairs (2 starnds of DNA ) and compute simularity

-2- Algorithm Project: preformed the convex-hull algorithm with GUI
+2- Algorithm Project: preformed the convex-hull algorithm + GUI

 3- Database Project: creating my database by using Mysql and connecting it using java + GUI